Martin of Braga: Works

 Martin of Braga was a prolific author.
-Besides his contributions to the two provincial councils, he translated into Latin a collection of 109 sayings attributed to Egyptian abbots, while at his instigation the monk Paschasius, whom Martin had taught Greek translated another collection of sayings, entitled Verbum seniorum.
-But for modern scholars, his most interesting works were two treatises he wrote in the final decade of his life, De ira and Formula vitae honestae, because they were adapted from two essays of Seneca the Younger which were subsequently lost.
+Besides his contributions to the two provincial councils, produced numerous translations from Greek and original Latin works.
+He translated from Greek into Latin a collection of 109 Sayings of the Desert Fathers, producing a collection known as the Sententiae patrum Aegyptiorum.
+Meanwhile, at Martin's instigation, the monk Paschasius of Dumium translated a larger collection of sayings, which he titled Liber geronticon and dedicated to Martin.
+Martin also produced a large collection of church canons, mostly translated from Greek.
+These were presented to the Suevic church at the Second Council of Braga.

+In the final decade of his life he composed two short treatises, De ira and Formula vitae honestae, which drew heavily on the work of Seneca the Younger.
 "Martin's tract are valuable evidence that some at least of Seneca's writings were still available in the land of his birth in the sixth century," writes Laistner.
 Three other short essays on ethics demonstrate his clear familiarity with the works of John Cassian.

-Another important work is his sermon, written in the form of a letter to his fellow bishop Polemius of Asturica, De correctione rusticorum, which discusses the issue of rural paganism.
+Another important work is his model sermon, written in the form of a letter to his fellow bishop Polemius of Asturica, De correctione rusticorum, which discusses the issue of rural paganism.
 Noting that this sermon has often been seen as evidence of Martin's missionary work against rural paganism, Collins asserts that a closer look does not support this thesis, for "there are no points of contact [in this work] with what is known of the indigenous pre-Christian cults of rural Galicia."
 The influences present in this work have been debated: Laistner sees evidence of the sermons of the Gallic bishop Caesarius of Arles, who lived a generation ago; Collins believes it is modelled on a treatise of Augustine of Hippo on the same topic.

 Martin also composed poetry; Gregory of Tours notes that he authored the verses over the southern portal of the church of Saint Martins of Tours in that city.